Paola’s One Pot Lemon Chicken with Artichokes and Mushrooms

 “By the time he got home, it was too late to take Paola and the children to dinner, as he had promised he would do that evening; besides, he could smell the mingled odours of garlic and sage as he climbed the stairs……

 ….’Alright’, she said, agreeing to leave it.
 ‘Let’s eat.
 I have chicken, and artichokes, and a bottle of Soave.’

-Donna Leon’s detective, Commissario Guido Brunetti, is blessed with a (usually) understanding wife, who is a superb cook – but they are a busy couple with a family, and it’s usually something simple.
+Donna Leon’s detective, Commissario Guido Brunetti, is blessed with a (usually) understanding wife, who is a superb cook – but they are a busy couple with a family, and it’s usually something simple that she conjures up.
 This dish is a summery Mediterranean roast chicken recipe – quick and easy to make, which goes particularly well with wild rice, although that would not be a very Venetian combination (that’s where the books are set).

 In any case, this is how I imagine Paola would have made it.
 Drink it, as she suggests, with a bottle of cold white wine.